min2ha/ukwa-site/content/target/61497/index.en.md

   "subject": "Brexit"
 }

-# Department for Environment, Food and Rural Affairs: A brighter future for farming

 Secretary of State Michael Gove sets out the direction of travel for the UK farming industry after Brexitat the NFU Farming Conference 2018